dekoza/mtgpl/NPH.rst

 :mtgtip:`Mycosynth Wellspring<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/097f7ab8-01fa-4699-943a-32075aecebc2.jpg?1562875396|https://scryfall.com/card/nph/145/mycosynth-wellspring?utm_source=api>`
-   When Mycosynth Wellspring enters the battlefield or is put into a graveyard from the battlefield, you may search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   When Mycosynth Wellspring enters the battlefield or is put into a graveyard from the battlefield, you may search your library for a basic land card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Myr Superion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/9/290c6036-02a3-43fa-b0d4-af3818794c3c.jpg?1566429927|https://scryfall.com/card/nph/146/myr-superion?utm_source=api>`